 Notice we said the COA must come from a 3rd party lab.
 Here’s why.
 Results from a third party lab mean the company has paid another organization to test their products, resulting in zero bias.
 Look to make sure the logo isn’t the same on the COA as it is on the product.
 If you have any questions, or can’t find a certificate of analysis, contact the manufacturer.
 If they aren’t willing to provide the COA, that’s a red flag.

 You can find Earth Buddy’s certificate of analysis results here.

 Why You Need Full-Spectrum Hemp Extract

-Full-spectrum hemp extract is used in all of Earth Buddy’s products, and this is an important factor to consider when purchasing a product.
-Since the industry is unregulated, there are many organizations claiming they have a quality CBD product, but often are broad-spectrum or isolated.
+Full-spectrum Hemp Extract is used in all of Earth Buddy’s products, and this is an important factor to consider when purchasing a product.
+Since the industry is unregulated, there are many organizations claiming they have a quality CBD product, but often are broad-spectrum or isolate.
 What’s the difference?

 With lifestyle, environment, or aging the endocannabinoid system in dogs can become deficient, which is why it is important to provide dogs with a wide array of phytocannabinoids from hemp.
 Not just one (CBD), because they all seem to work differently in the body, but research shows that they work better together (entourage effect).

 If you don’t have a full-spectrum product, the entourage effect cannot truly occur, and different body functions likely won’t be affected.
 The entourage effect occurs synergistically with all the compounds in the plant, including CBD, CBG, CBDa, THC, terpenes, and other compounds within the plant.
 This is what is responsible for the efficacy of the product.
 The main premise with full-spectrum CBD is that the whole plant extract is better together than individually.